 Their proposals were welcomed by Ministry of Economics & Industry and Ministry of Finance but were, imaginably, unpopular among medical communities and MHLW also appeared reluctant, although it did issue a working plan to realize the HonebutoHoushin in September 2001.
 In fact, not much of the proposals were realized as of 2005.
-In 2002, as a political compromise of revising the health insurance laws to increase patients' copayment, the revision included a mandate that a structural reform plan should be completed in two years.
-The mandates also included a recommendation that the government set up an information system to keep track of health care cost, quality and utilization, which has not been realized yet.
+In 2002, as a political compromise of revising the health insurance laws to increase patients' copayment, the revision included a mandate that a structural reform plan should be completed in two The mandates also included a recommendation that the government set up an information system to keep track of health care cost, quality and utilization, which has not been realized yet.

 The general election in September 2005 turned out to be the fanfare of the Koizumi administration.
 The overwhelming victory of the ruling party (excluding the renegades who had opposed privatization of the postal services) brought with it the boost for what became called the "structural reform of the health care system".
 The reform plan, which passed the Congress in June 2006, involves radical measures which few would have anticipated.

 In 2008, the following agenda took effect:

 - Establishment of the new independent EHCSA covering the elderly aged 75 or over.
 The new insurer will be cooperatives of municipal governments in prefectural level. - Consolidating health insurers at prefectural level.
 The Social Insurance Agency which has been managing the governmental health insurance will be separated into 47 prefectural levels as independent organization.
 As a precursor, a committee involving all health insurers is already established in every prefecture. - Introduction of primary prevention programs against metabolic syndrome.
-All health insurers will be required to provide annual health checkups as well as post screening health guidance to all beneficiaries including dependent family members.
+All health insurers will be required to provide annual health checkups as well as post screening health guidance to all beneficiaries including dependent family members. - These include the full electronic transfer of insurance claims on side. provider and record keeping ofindividualized records of health checkups between age 40 thru 74 old.
+Also years computerized insurance disease management.